Hugh MacDiarmid: Politics

-In 2010 letters were discovered showing that MacDiarmid believed the Nazi invasion of Britain (Operation Sea Lion) would benefit Scotland.
-In a letter sent from Whalsay, Shetland, in April 1941, he wrote: "On balance I regard the Axis powers, tho' more violently evil for the time being, less dangerous than our own government in the long run and indistinguishable in purpose."
+In 2010 letters were discovered showing that MacDiarmid believed a Nazi invasion of Britain would benefit Scotland.
+In a letter sent from Whalsay in April 1941, he wrote: "On balance I regard the Axis powers, tho' more violently evil for the time being, less dangerous than our own government in the long run and indistinguishable in purpose."
 A year earlier, in June 1940, he wrote: "Although the Germans are appalling enough, they cannot win, but the British and French bourgeoisie can and they are a far greater enemy.
 If the Germans win they could not hold their gain for long, but if the French and British win it will be infinitely more difficult to get rid of them".

-Marc Horne in the Daily Telegraph commented: "MacDiarmid flirted with fascism in his early thirties, when he believed it was a doctrine of the left.
-In two articles written in 1923, Plea for a Scottish Fascism and Programme for a Scottish Fascism, he appeared to support Mussolini’s regime.
-By the 1930s, however, following Mussolini’s lurch to the right, his position had changed and he castigated Neville Chamberlain over his appeasement of Hitler’s expansionism."
-In response, Deirdre Grieve, MacDiarmid's daughter-in-law and literary executor, noted: "I think he entertained almost every ideal it was possible to entertain at one point or another."
+MacDiarmid weaponized an accusation of fascism against South African poet Roy Campbell over their differing opinions of the Spanish Civil War, which set off a decades-long and very acrimonious public feud.
+But MacDiarmid had his own relationship to fascism, as Marc Horne has commented in the Daily Telegraph: "MacDiarmid flirted with fascism in his early thirties, when he believed it was a doctrine of the left.
+In two articles written in 1923, Plea for a Scottish Fascism and Programme for a Scottish Fascism, he appeared to support Mussolini's regime.
+By the 1930s, however, following Mussolini's lurch to the right, his position had changed and he castigated Neville Chamberlain over his appeasement of Hitler's expansionism."
+In response to a discussion of these changes of political position, Deirdre Grieve, MacDiarmid's daughter-in-law and literary executor, noted: "I think he entertained almost every ideal it was possible to entertain at one point or another."

+Social Credit

+Throughout his life, MacDiarmid was a follower of the economic theory of Social Credit developed by C. H. Douglas.
+After being introduced to the idea by Alfred Orage, the editor of The New Age, MacDiarmid was active in Social Credit groups in the 1930s and publicly espoused the idea on many occasions.
+Social Credit theory was received well in the National Party of Scotland, but did not become part of the party's platform.
+MacDiarmid saw no major contradiction between Marxism and Social Credit and believed in the validity of both theories until his death.